zhouh46/CS1XA3/Assign3/README.md

   - [ExprTest.hs](http://www.cas.mcmaster.ca/~dalvescb/Code/ExprTest.hs)

 After that, I added *sin, cos, log, exp expresssion*, as well as did some changes to other four files to make it work properly.
 Details and comments are inside the codes and the documentation.
+Special thanks to my buddy helping me out with some of the parser part.

 **Kevin Zhou**